With the British hill-climb season now under way, Cycling Weekly has taken a look at the best events on this year's calendar

 Sheffrec CC Hill-Climb

-Celebrating its 85th birthday in 2015.
+Celebrating its 87th birthday in 2017.
 Malcolm Elliott’s best of 1-14.2 from 1981 still stands as the course record.
-The top of the climb resembles a temporary bike park, as spectators aplenty test themselves up the 675-yeard hill, before watching the experts.
+The top of the climb resembles a temporary bike park, as spectators aplenty test themselves up the 675-yard hill, before watching the experts.

 Bec CC Hill-climb